greg-raven/Impeachment-Chronicles/_posts/2020-07-16-mueller-and-weissmann-op-eds-greatly-at-odds-with-their-report-and-evidence.md

 ---
-title: 'Mueller and Weissmann op-eds greatly at odds with their report and evidence'
+title: "Mueller and Weissmann op-eds greatly at odds with their report and evidence"
 layout: post
 author:
 - Aaron Maté